Hey Boss: This Job Feels Pointless

 The signs are there — you just need to identify them.
 Here are some of the root causes of a meaningless workplace:

-Meaningful work requires that you understand what you are working towards.
+No clear goals Meaningful work requires that you understand what you are working towards.
 And if leaders are not able to share the “why” behind the plan, then trouble will follow fast.
 The best bosses share exactly what the goals are and how each person on the team contributes to the overall plan.
 Otherwise?
 No clear goals, no clear point to the work.

-Feeling stuck and scared is a bad combination.
+Working with fear Feeling stuck and scared is a bad combination.
 But it is an especially toxic duo at work.
 Between all the company infighting and anxiety about being wrong, fear-driven leaders can become paralyzed, unable to make any decisions.
 To the team, it seems like no real action is ever taken.
 And so all those great ideas and potential are left to collect dust — until eventually people stop trying altogether.

-Ideas are not the only thing collecting dust.
+Untapped skills Ideas are not the only thing collecting dust.
 The team’s skills are languishing as well.
 Since no meaningful work is getting done, people are left in an unfortunate position — no opportunity to use current skills or any chance to hone new ones.
 It feels like everyone is just treading water until a new opportunity comes into view.

-We have established that there are no real decisions being made, no meaningful work getting done, and no growth opportunities.
+Hype over output We have established that there are no real decisions being made, no meaningful work getting done, and no growth opportunities.
 But people are showing up each day and doing something with their time.
 What exactly is going on?
 In all likelihood, people are spending the day managing perceptions — more concerned with appearances than doing actual work.
 The hype machine is chugging along nicely, fed by unclear goals, generalized fear, and untapped potential.

 No job is perfect or without its tough days.
 But with a sense of purpose at work, even your worst days will feel like stepping stones to a greater goal.